 For tracking the numbers from week to week, I just went old-school paper.
 It’s became a little like a game show with students waiting for me to look up & say “You got more cards!”
 Though, now some of my students are starting to remember from the previous week & are able to tell me whether they beat their number.
 It makes me smile at how invested they are in improving week over week!

-To help you take out (most of) the planning for your 1-minute challenge, I’ve created a “How to set up a note-reading challenge” PDF of:
+To help you make out (most of) the planning for your 1-minute challenge, just remember to keep it simple.

 - Level options